bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 const aliceAgent = await client.restore('did:plc:alice')
 ```

-Any refresh of the credentials will happen under the hood, and the new tokens
+Any refresh of the credentials will occur under the hood, and the new tokens
 will be saved in the session store (in the browser's indexed DB).

 ## Advances use-cases